 Table.~\ref{tab:table1} (top panel) shows the maximal Lyapunov exponent (MLE), sample entropy (SE), and the asymptotic growth rate $K_c$ of the 0-1 test (see Ref.~\onlinecite[Section 3]{gottwald2009implementation}) for the simulated and predicted series for Lorenz 63 and Chua's oscillator.
 We note that all these statistical properties of the simulated and predicted series are nearly equal.

 Fig.~\ref{fig:chhu_pdf} shows the KDE plots of the simulated (solid) and ESN predicted (thin dashed) time series of Chua's oscillator for each of the three components of the system.
 The figures show that the statistical distribution of the simulated and predicted time series are similar in nature.
-Qualitatively similar result is also seen for Lorenz 63 system (figure for KDE plots not shown).
-Thus, from these comparisons of a variety of statistical measures, we see that the ESN is able to capture the long-term dynamics of the system accurately.
+A qualitatively similar result is also seen for Lorenz 63 system (figure for KDE plots not shown).
+Thus, from these comparisons of various statistical measures, we see that the ESN can capture the long-term dynamics of the system accurately.